What are babies doing at 1 month?

 Cuddling, sleeping, feeding.
 That’s what it’s all about in the first few months.

-Around this age faces are the most interesting thing to your baby, and your baby might be able to follow your face with their eyes.
+Your baby is fascinated by faces and might be able to follow your face with their eyes.
+They can see you well when you’re within about 20 cm of them.
 Your baby will also like looking at toys with contrasting colours like red, black and white, as well as toys with faces or patterns like swirls or checks.

-Your one-month-old can hear you and knows your voice, but your baby might sometimes startle when they hear you or another sound.
+Your one-month-old can hear you and knows your voice, but they might sometimes startle when they hear you or another sound.

-Although eye contact is one way your baby tells you they want your attention, your baby communicates with you mostly through crying.
-For example, your baby will cry or make throaty noises if they need you.
+Your baby communicates with you mostly through crying.
+For example, they’ll cry or make throaty noises if they need you.
+They might also make eye contact if they want your attention.

 Your baby might lift their head briefly when they’re lying on their tummy or turn it to the side when they’re lying on their back.
 This helps your baby see where you are and what’s around them.